 Jani Cronjé is a partner in the firm’s Trade Mark Litigation department.
 She specialises in trade mark oppositions and cancellations, trade mark infringement and passing-off disputes, domain name complaints, ASA complaints and copyright infringement matters.

 Mariëtte du Plessis is currently a senior partner in the Trade Mark Litigation section of the Trade Marks Department.
-She has been a partner of Adams & Adams since 1997 and is an experienced top-tier ranked IP attorney with 30 years of experience in IP.
+She has been a partner of Adams & Adams since 1997 and is an experienced top-tier ranked IP attorney with over 30 years of experience in IP.

 Nishi is a Partner in the Trade mark Department.
 She practices at the Durban office and is one of the Managing Partners.
 Nishi served for seven years on the firm’s Management Committee as Branch Office Chairperson.